pranayak47/Kanban-Board/README.md

 # What it does
 It will help us manage our tasks easily and do team work efficiently
 # Team-Mates
-Pranay, Vaishnavi, Shriram and karishma
+Pranay Kumar
+vaishnavi Chatur
+karishma Sahu
+Shriram kakde